 The Coveo Relevance Maturity Model™ (CRMM) can help you visualize your journey towards predictive relevance:

 Stage 0: Siloed and Federated Search

-Siloed and federated search do not apply to a Coveo search solution.
+Siloed and federated search don’t apply to a Coveo search solution.
 The Coveo engine uses end-users data to pertinently rank search results.

 Siloed search solutions only offer single source search, which constrains users to access each silo of information separately to achieve their search tasks.
-In addition, a siloed search does not predict what users are searching for.
+In addition, a siloed search doesn’t predict what users are searching for.
 Therefore, users have to explicitly request what they need to obtain quality results.

 Federated search solutions allow users to access many sources of data to find the information they need.
 Even if this kind of solution interrogates several data sources, it fails to rank the search results according to relevance.
 This can be frustrating when facing a vast information ecosystem since relevant items can appear at the bottom of the search result list.

 Like federated search solutions, search results in Coveo are consolidated from many sources.
 However, Coveo unifies and ranks these search results according to the sources’ access controls and follows security implementations (see Coveo Cloud V2 Management of Security Identities and Item Permissions).